-If you have questions about Mission Media, please contact Pamela Williams, CAE, Executive Director, Cable and Telecommunications Human Resources Association (CTHRA).
+If you have questions about Mission Media, please contact Pamela Williams, CAE, Executive Director, C2HR, the industry's human resources association.

 With more than one million service members leaving the military over the next five years, and unemployment rates among post-9/11 veterans exceeding those of the population at large, there is an on-going public movement to rally support for putting those who have served into civilian careers.
 As a growing, dynamic industry, cable – with its nationwide footprint, diversity of companies, wide range of needed skills and positions at all levels – offers outstanding opportunities for veterans as they leave military service.
 Hiring veterans is not only the “right” thing to do, it has strategic value for the cable and industry in the following ways: